bhagyashrighode/Rent-Homes/README.md

 # Rent-Homes
-Rent home for people comes to pune n searching home in their budget
+Rent home for people comes to pune n searching home in their budget.
+As well as they can decide thir area flat type
+Simply providing rent home as they required
+Using machine learning and python
+Tkinter is used for GUI